 - I. Background

 - A. What are CERCLA and SARA?

 - B. What is the NCP?

 - C. What is the National Priorities List (NPL)?

 - D. How are Sites Listed on the NPL?

 - E. What Happens to Sites on the NPL?

 - F. How Are Site Boundaries Defined?

-- G. How Are Sites Removed From the NPL?
+G. How Are Sites Removed From the NPL?

 - H. Can Portions of Sites Be Deleted from the NPL as They Are Cleaned Up?

-- I. What is the Construction Completion List (CCL)?
+- I. What is the Construction Completion List I. Background (CCL)?

 - II.
 Public Review/Public Comment

 - A. Can I Review the Documents Relevant to This Proposed Rule?

 - B. How Do I Access the Documents?

 - C. What Documents Are Available for Public Review at the Headquarters Docket?

 - D. What Documents Are Available for Public Review at the Regional Dockets?

 - E. How Do I Submit My Comments?

 - F. What Happens to My Comments?

 - G. What Should I Consider When Preparing My Comments?

-- H. Can I Submit Comments After the Public Comment Period Is Over?
+- H. Can I Submit Comments After the Public Comment Period is Over?

 - I. Can I View Public Comments Submitted by Others?

 - J. Can I Submit Comments Regarding Sites Not Currently Proposed to the NPL?

 - III.
 Contents of This Proposed Rule

 - A. Proposed Additions to the NPL

 - B. Status of NPL

+- C. Withdrawal of Site from Proposal to the

 - IV.
 Executive Order 12866

 - A. What is Executive Order 12866?
-B. Is This Proposed Rule Subject to

-- Executive Order 12866 Review?
+- B. Is This Proposed Rule Subject to Executive Order 12866 Review?

 - V. Unfunded Mandates

 - A. What is the Unfunded Mandates Reform Act (UMRA)?

 - B. Does UMRA Apply to This Proposed Rule?

 - VI.
 Effect on Small Businesses

 - A. What is the Regulatory Flexibility Act?
-B. How Has EPA Complied with the

-- Regulatory Flexibility Act (RFA)?
+- B. How Has EPA Complied with the Regulatory Flexibility Act (RFA)?

 - VII.
 National Technology Transfer and Advancement Act

-- A. What is the National Technology Transfer and Advancement Act?
+- C. What is the National Technology Transfer and Advancement Act?

 - B. Does the National Technology Transfer and Advancement Act Apply to This Proposed Rule?

 - VIII.
 Executive Order 12898

 - A. What is Executive Order 12898?

-- B. Does Executive Order 12898 Apply to this Proposed Rule? - IX.
-Executive Order 13045 - A. What is Executive Order 13045?B. Does Executive Order 13045 Apply to this Proposed Rule? - X. Paperwork Reduction Act - A. What is the Paperwork Reduction Act?
-B. Does the Paperwork Reduction Act - Apply to this Proposed Rule?
-XI.
-Executive Orders on Federalism - What Are The Executive Orders on Federalism and Are They Applicable to This Proposed Rule? - XII.
-Executive Order 13175 - A. What is Executive Order 13175? - B. Does Executive Order 13175 Apply to This Proposed Rule? - XIII.
-Executive Order 13211 A. What is Executive Order 13211? - B. Is this Rule Subject to Executive Order 13211?
+- B. Does Executive Order 12898 Apply to this Proposed Rule?

+- IX.
+Executive Order 13045

+- A. What is Executive Order 13045?

+- B. Does Executive Order 13045 Apply to this Proposed Rule?

+- X. Paperwork Reduction Act

+- A. What is the Paperwork Reduction Act?

+- B. Does the Paperwork Reduction Act Apply to this Proposed Rule?

+- XI.
+Executive Orders on Federalism What Are the Executive Orders on Federalism and Are They Applicable to This Proposed Rule?

+- XII.
+Executive Order 13084

+- What is Executive Order 13084 and Is It Applicable to this Proposed Rule?

+- XIII.
+Executive Order 13175

+- A. What is Executive Order 13175?

+- B. Does Executive Order 13175 Apply to This Proposed Rule?

+- XIV.
+Executive Order 13211

+- A. What is Executive Order 13211?

+- B. Is this Rule Subject to Executive Order 13211?